-- Be prepared when visiting the park, average temperatures can fluctuate from 30º F to 80º F during fall and spring months.
-Summer months can see temperatures exceed 100º F and flash floods.
+- Be prepared when visiting the park; average temperatures can fluctuate from 30º F to 80º F during the fall and spring months.
+Summer months can see temperatures exceeding 100º F and flash floods.
 It’s not uncommon for winter months to see temperatures around 0º F.

 - Always dress accordingly, pack extra layers, and bring at least 1L of water.

 - With the open landscape, there is a shortage of shade, sunglasses and sunscreen are recommended.
 Even during the winter months reflections from the snow on the ground can be just as harmful as the summer sun.